raazymuhd1/learning-git/README.md

 ## Git Head
   - git `HEAD` is points to where the `branch` is currently at on a `latest commit` ( ex: points on a latest commit on a navbar branch )

+## Git Diff
+ - `git diff` is for reading the diffrences that has been made inside the same files
+ - `git diff --staged` - checking the diff on staging area
+ - `git diff branchname` - to check the diff on a branch

+## Git Stash
+  git stash is use when u still working on some branch, and u didnt stage and commit it yet but u want to switch to another branch that is not main/master branch.
+  - `git stash` - to stash the changes
+  - `git stash pop` - to bring back the changes that've been saved on shell after stashing (bcoz the changes is saves on the temporary place called shell )